 One of the greatest challenges facing AMR is the lack of antibiotics in development.
 This is a result of a failing market which means that investing in new antibiotic research is not sustainable.
 For example, of the 18 large companies investing in antimicrobials in 1990, by 2013 only 4 remained.

 Nevertheless, we are making progress and in 2016 alone, 22 members of the AMR Industry Alliance made investments to address the current and future medical needs that result from AMR to the tune of at least USD 2 billion.
 This is having results with around 40 antimicrobials targeted against the WHO/CDC priority resistant pathogens in late stage clinical development (phase II onwards).

 But we’re at a tipping point, in order to enable further research and development and see a step change in the number of antibiotics in development we need to address the problem and incentivise the market.

 The UK is making real progress and is providing global leadership against AMR.
 We have been working with the Government to address the market failure and have co-created a proposed new economic model which delinks reimbursement from sales volume.

 The model should enable new antibiotics effective against the priority resistant pathogens to be reserved under appropriate use and stewardship programmes, while rewarding innovation and ensuring sustained investment in antibiotic R&D.

 We’re pleased that the Government have committed to piloting this model.
 We now need to see this commitment turn into reality without delay.

-The Government is currently refreshing the UK AMR Strategy and will publish an update early next year.
+The Government is currently refreshing the UK AMR Strategy and will publish an update in 2019.
 The UK Government has been a global leader in raising awareness of AMR through the Prime Ministerial commitment from then Prime Minister, David Cameron, leadership from Dame Sally Davies and Lord O’Neill’s Review in 2016.